cashbee-team/treezor_client/docs/MandateApi.md

 id = 56 # Integer | Mandate's id.

-access_token = "access_token_example" # String | Access token must be defined here or in Authorization HTTP header.
+access_token = 'access_token_example' # String | Access token must be defined here or in Authorization HTTP header.
 More info [here](https://agent.treezor.com/security-authentication).

-access_signature = "access_signature_example" # String | Access signature can be mandatory for specific context.
+access_signature = 'access_signature_example' # String | Access signature can be mandatory for specific context.
 Treezor will contact you if so.
 More info [here](https://agent.treezor.com/security-authentication).

 user_id = 56 # Integer | User's is who initiates the mandate request.

-otp = "otp_example" # String | The One-time password that the user got once mandate created.
+otp = 'otp_example' # String | The One-time password that the user got once mandate created.

 opts = {
-  access_tag: "access_tag_example", # String | Access tag is used for idem potency query.
+  access_tag: 'access_tag_example', # String | Access tag is used for idem potency query.
 More info [here](https://agent.treezor.com/basics).
   access_user_id: 56, # Integer | Access user's id is used for user's action restriction.
 More info [here](https://agent.treezor.com/basics).
-  access_user_ip: "access_user_ip_example", # String | Access user's ip is used for user's action restriction.
+  access_user_ip: 'access_user_ip_example', # String | Access user's ip is used for user's action restriction.
 More info [here](https://agent.treezor.com/basics).
-  debtor_signature_ip: "debtor_signature_ip_example" # String | IP address from which the mandate will be signed.
+  debtor_signature_ip: 'debtor_signature_ip_example' # String | IP address from which the mandate will be signed.
 }

 begin